natevaughan/ischia/README.md

 Add Application Name, Url, and Description to any values you desire.

-Set "Application Callback Url" to `http://localhost:8080/login/oauth2/code` (IMPORTANT).
+Set "Application Callback Url" to `http://localhost:8080/login/oauth2/code/github` (IMPORTANT).

 Save your new oauth app.

-Now copy the Client ID and Client Secret fields to your `application.properties`:
+Now copy the Client ID and Client Secret fields from the Github UI to your `application.properties`:

 ```
 # OAuth2 configuration